The Adventure Activities Licensing Authority Management Board

-The AALA’s role is to have oversight and responsibility for the efficient delivery of the licensing regime.
-It sets the strategic direction for the regime, publishes guidance and monitors the delivery of the licensing service.
+The Adventure Activities Licensing Authority's role is to have oversight and responsibility for the efficient delivery of the licensing regime.
+It sets the strategic direction for the regime, publishes guidance and monitors the delivery of the inspection service, which is operated by Adventure Risk Management Services.

-The AALA is chaired by David Snowball (HSE Director of Field Operations) and has members drawn from HSE Field Operations Division, Policy Group and from LG Regulation (formerly LACORS) representing local authorities.
+The AALA Management Board has members drawn from HSE and from LG Regulation (formerly LACORS) representing local authorities.

 There are two independent members whose role is to: